 When there is weight loss or gain of a substantial amount after having liposuction surgery, this can drastically change your results.
 We recommend a consultation to patients who are making good progress with their weight loss goals that wish to have this procedure within one year so we can help plan to achieve their goals.

 How do I choose between Liposuction and Tummy Tuck?

 To figure out whether liposuction or a tummy tuck is a better option for your situation, you should first set up a consultation.
 This will help determine if you are a candidate for either of these procedures.
 A simple way to know if you may be a good candidate for tummy tuck is if you can pinch more than 3 inches of the skin and fat below your belly button and you have loose skin.
 If you can only pinch under 3 inches and don’t have loose skin, liposuction may be a better option.

 Will Liposuction cause weight loss and get rid of cellulite?

 A common misconception is that liposuction will cause weight loss.
 Fat does not weigh much.
 An individual may have a lot of fat that increases the weight of the patient but this patient is not a good liposuction candidate.
-An individual with let’s say 100 pounds of fat should first lose the fat through dieting and exercise.
+As an example, an individual with 100 pounds of fat should first lose the fat through dieting and exercise.
 If fat remains after losing the excess fat, then liposuction (or body contouring procedures) should be considered.

-Liposuction is to remove excess fat that causes contours to bulge.
+A liposuction procedure is performed to remove excess fat that causes contours to bulge.
 Removing the fat will improve the contour and decrease the circumference of a body part.
 For example, if one removes fat from the abdomen and hips, then the circumference will be reduced.
 This improves the contour.